-Some elective courses open to Th.M. and S.T.M. students will also be open to M.A.B.S. students who have a sufficient knowledge of New Testament Greek grammar and syntax.
+The following elective is specifically for M.A.B.S. students.
+In addition, some elective courses in New Testament Literature and Exegesis open to Th.M. and S.T.M. students are also open to M.A.B.S. students who have a sufficient knowledge of New Testament Greek grammar and syntax.
 Details are given in the Summer School catalog.

 21E Greek Study Aids